Claims and Payment Information and Resources

 Please be sure your claim has these required data elements before submitting your form.
 This information is needed for claims to be processed correctly.

-These are the most frequently asked questions about the transition from ICD-9 codes to ICD-10 codes and how it affects our in-network providers.
+These are the most frequently asked questions about the transition from ICD-9 codes to ICD-10 codes and how the transition affects our in-network providers.

 If you are a physician who ordinarily provides primary or specialty care services to a patient who is now in hospice, you should bill us directly.
 You do not need to bill both CMS and VNS Health Medicare, unless you are specifically a hospice provider or facility.
-For more detailed information, see our Hospice Benefit FAQs.
+For more-detailed information, visit Hospice Benefit FAQs.